Forest Adaptation and Restoration under Global Change

 The Task Force is glad to announce that Online Survey on Forest Adaptation and Restoration is now online available under: http://gdi.thuenen.de/wo/limesurvey/index.php/883655?lang=en.

-Additional languages will be added within the next weeks.
+Participants in the survey can choose among 13 languages.
 For any remarks to the survey (content and technical aspects), please contact directly Markus Hoehl (markus.hoehl(at)thuenen.de).

 Why this Task Force?